nhodges1/Professional-README-Generator/Main/READ.md

-# Readme Generator
+# Professional Readme Generator
 ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-Generates a readme with various questions being prompted
+Questions are prompted for the user to input information about their project then generates a README based off the answers given.

 ## Table of Contents